 During 2020 and 2021 Simon Deakin worked on a paper exploring governments’ response to Covid-19 using a theoretical framework which explores the role of the state in delivering public health and related collective good (see the report on the Research in the Theory and Practice of Governance project for further details).

 To meet R4HC aims for year one (2017-2018), the CBR’s partners in the Global Mental Health Lab (Teachers College, Columbia University) trained mental health providers in Lebanon to meet competency criteria in Interpersonal Psychotherapy (IPT) as supervisors and providers; systematically collected outcomes of patients who accessed individual IPT treatment; piloted integration of the IMPACT collaborative care platform in a primary healthcare center in Lebanon; and have been engaging with stakeholders expand treatment in primary and specialty clinics serving host and refugee communities.

-For the CBR-specific work, Kai Ruggeri and Tomas Folke have been working toward generating the necessary behavioural and mental health data from Lebanon.
+In 2018-19, the mental health stream of the R4HC project made steady progress toward the project aims, and continued to support the work of our partners at Columbia.
+Kai Ruggeri and Tomas Folke worked towards generating the necessary behavioural and mental health data from Lebanon.
 The survey was completed in the summer of 2019 following several rounds of feedback including from local partners and Lebanese academics at the American University of Beirut, with whom the CBR team interacted at the Lancet Palestinian Health Alliance Conference 27-28/03/2019, and with whom they have approval from the Lebanese Ministry of Public Health to collect the data.
 The survey was translated into Modern Standard Arabic by a professional translator.